Mar 15, 2021

 Bills to Watch

-Increased penalties for rioters: Officially titled “Combating Public Disorder,” HB 1 by Rep. Fernandez-Barquin passed its first committee on a party line vote.
+Increased penalties for rioters: HB 1 by Rep. Fernandez-Barquin has passed all committees on a party line vote, and is ready for the House floor.
+SB 484 by Sen. Burgess has yet to get a hearing.
 This bill adds penalties to riots and lawless behavior.

-To-go alcohol: SB 134 by Senator Brandes and HB 329 by Rep. Tomkow have been filed.
+To-go alcohol: SB 148 by Sen. Bradley and HB 329 by Rep. Tomkow are both on their their final committee stops.
 These bills would allow alcohol take out, as was temporarily legalized during the COVID-19 pandemic.